NasrulHaqqi/SUPERINDO_PRODUCT_API_SERVICES/README.md

 ## Running the Application

-To start the application, run the following command:
+To start the application, run the following command: go run main.go